Andy Milligan: Friendships

-Death
+Illness and death

 In poor health from 1989, Milligan was diagnosed with AIDS some months after his lover Keeton died.
 He initially kept his condition a secret as he tried to continue working on writing stage play scripts and screenplays.
 Later, unable to find any more financial backers, he eventually closed down his theater and production company, Troupe West, in early 1990 and then completely withdrew from the public light altogether.
 In June 1990, Milligan confided in only two people the true state of his health; friend and actor John Miranda and writer-biographer Jimmy McDonough, who then became his part-time caregivers for the next 12 months.

 Andy Milligan died in the early morning hours of June 3, 1991, from complications to AIDS at the Queen of Angels Hospital in Los Angeles, California, at age 62.
 He was buried in an unmarked grave somewhere in Los Angeles due to his poor financial situation on death.